Blaze at Moscow skyscraper set to be Europe's tallest

 Flames and smoke billowed from the unfinished tower at the centre of a cluster of skyscrapers west of Moscow’s centuries-old heart.

 The tower is due to be completed in 2013.
 Together with its twin Zapad or West tower it makes up the Federation complex.
-The two towers are attached to a 448-metre spire in-between and linked by multiple bridges.
+The two towers are attached to a 448-meter spire in between and linked by multiple bridges.

 Russia’s outgoing president, Dmitry Medvedev, wants to turn the city of 10.5 million people into a global financial centre by 2020 but his plan is hampered by a lack of modern infrastructure.